Justin5535/JUE/README.md

 **Notice**
 This plugin and its content is the property of Justin Renaud-Gélinas.
-Please contact me if you have any questions about this content.
+Please contact me if you would like to use it or have any questions about this content.